schwingle/this-is-only-a-test/index.md

    1. Point your web browser to http://localhost/owncloud.
    2. Enter your desired administrator’s username and password.
    3. Click __Storage and Database__ to set your data directory location and database connection.
-    * Data directory: Your ownCloud data directory must be exclusive to ownCloud and not be modified manually by any other process or user.
-This directory must already exist, and must be owned by your HTTP user (see [Set Strong Directory Permissions](https://doc.owncloud.org/server/latest/admin_manual/installation/source_installation.html#strong-perms-label)).
+    * Data directory: Your ownCloud data directory must already exist, be owned by your HTTP user, and be exclusive to ownCloud (not be modified manually by any other process or user).
     * Database: You may choose one of 4 supported database products.
 These are:
        * SQLite
        * MYSQL/MariaDB
        * PostgreSQL